BlasBenito/copernicus_notes/README.md

-ERA5 climate (and Copernicus platform)
+Notes on the Copernicus platform
 ================

 -   [Objective](#objective)